KevinDusange/Assignment_3_Part_2/README.md

 ### Step 2: Copy the generate_index script

-In your droplets home directory perform the command below to download the necessary files to compete steps 2, 3 and 4.
+In your droplets home directory perform the command below to download the necessary files to complete steps 2, 3 and 4.

 ```bash
 git clone https://github.com/KevinDusange/Assignment_3_Part_2.git